junxit/us-congress-bills-112/metadata.md

 - 2012-06-26 — Placed on the Union Calendar, Calendar No. 395.
 - 2012-06-26 — Reported by the Committee on Judiciary.
 H. Rept.
 112-551.
 - 2012-06-26 — Reported by the Committee on Judiciary.
 H. Rept.
 112-551.
+- 2012-06-28 — Considered as unfinished business. (consideration: CR H4421)
+- 2012-06-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-06-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 6/26/2012 H3986-3989)
+- 2012-06-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 6/26/2012 H3986-3989)